Management & Professional Growth

 - Find a job announcement for a teaching position for which you are qualified.
 Include a screen capture of the advertisement.
 Describe the school and community using information found on the Internet.
 Cite your resources.

-- Put your resume online.
+- Put your resume online, either using LinkedIn or one of the professional job sites.
 You can copy the template found at the bottom of this page.